 - Pitch in Cleaning Up: Throughout the spring and summer, neighbors and trail users are invited to lend a hand in keeping our urban bikeways looking good.
 We’ll provide the tools, snacks and some new friends.

 - Group cleanups: have a trail section that your group would like to cleanup?
-Let us know at firstname.lastname@example.org and we can help coordinate a cleanup.
+Let us know at firstname.lastname@example.org.

 - Sign up for email updates for a quarterly look at trail events and program developments.